Credit Card Industry Profits

 Credit card banks also use specific marketing tactics to increase their profits.
 The most widely used marketing tool is the zero percent introductory interest rate offer.
 The credit card industry knows that many people will accumulate quite amount of debt on the card while the rate is at zero percent.
 Then, when the introductory period ends and the interest rate increases to 17 or 19%, the credit card bank earns significantly more profit than it would if it had never offered the zero percent rate on the card in the first place.

-A second tactic used to increase profits is to require a minimum monthly payment of only 2% to encourage cardholders to continuously carry a balance so they can rake in more interest income.
-The good news is that the majority of Americans pay their cards off in full.
-But there are still too many consumers who carry a balance and regularly pay only the minimum each month.
-The credit card banks love these customers for obvious reasons.
+A second tactic used to increase profits is to require a minimum monthly payment of only 2 or 3% to encourage cardholders to continuously carry a balance so they can rake in more interest income.